lee-joanne/yakker-backend/README.md

 8. Authentication:
     - Users are able to create a new account on the back end and the new user details will be saved.
     - In the back end, users are able to successfully login and view their username in the navigation bar.
-    - Users are able to log out of the back end.
+    - Users are able to log out of the back end successfully.

 ### Bugs